-Emily holds a Masters of Divinity degree from Andover Newton Theological School.
+Emily holds holds a Masters of Divinity degree from Andover Newton Theological School.
 She is a member of the Jonathan Edwards Society, Andover Newton’s honors society.
 She is ordained in the United Church of Christ.
 Emily completed her Clinical Pastoral Education with Hebrew Senior Life in Roslindale, MA.
 She is a certified educator in the United Church of Christ, Massachusetts Conference.
-While Emily has worked with youth for thirty-one years, she enjoys ministering to all ages.
+While Emily has worked with youth for thirty plus years, she enjoys ministering to all ages.
 She was called to be our minister in June of 2017 and started in that role on August 30, 2017.

 Emily enjoys playing tennis, needlepoint, reading and walking.
 Emily believes that Jesus Christ brought the Gospel for ALL people.
 She also believes that we must be the church out in the world and reminds us often to take the Gospel out of the church walls and not to leave it in the pews.
 Emily can be reached at the Congo church or via email at CCSDPastor@comcast.net.